CosmWasm/cw-plus/README.md

 you can use to test out any contracts.

-**Warning** None of these contracts have been audited and no liability is assumed for the use of any of this code.
+**Warning** None of these contracts have been audited and no liability is assumed for the use of this code.
 They are provided to turbo-start your projects.

 **Note** All code in pre-1.0 packages is in "draft" form, meaning it may